jarkkokovala/distsys19/project1/documentation/measurements.md

 # Measurements

 Network latency can be emulated with the [NetEm](https://wiki.linuxfoundation.org/networking/netem) tool.
 On Ubuntu the tool is pre-installed.
-To introduce 100msec latency on all traffic (including local HTTP) command:
+To introduce 100msec latency on all network traffic (including local HTTP) command:

 ``` $ tc qdisc add dev lo root handle 1:0 netem delay 100msec ```